FCE Speaking

 Candidate B: Well, the little girl in the left picture is being taught how to ride a bike by her father.
 In contrast, the boy in the right picture looks really confident on his BMX bicycle, performing a stunt jump.
 I guess both of them are enjoying the experience, but for different reasons.

-The girl seems to be feeling nervous as she has to be steering the bike, maintaining balance, and, being aware of her surroundings – all at the same time!
+The girl seems to be feeling nervous as she has steer the bike, maintain balance, and be aware of her surroundings – all at the same time!
 It must be really difficult to do all that when you’re just a beginner cyclist.
 This can’t be said about the boy, whose challenge is quite different — he has to land his bike safely without breaking it or hurting himself.

 Candidate A, is cycling popular where you live? (~20 seconds)